 On-Chain Identity Verification Explained

-A guide to on-chain identity verification, exploring how Web3 uses technologies like DIDs and VCs to create a more secure, private, and user-controlled way of proving who you are.
+A guide to on-chain identity verification, exploring how Web3 uses technologies like DIDs and VCs to create a more secure, private, and user-controlled.

 In the digital world, proving who you are is a constant challenge.
 We are used to a system of usernames and passwords, or relying on large platforms like Google and Facebook to verify our identity for other services.
 This centralized model is fraught with privacy and security risks.
 On-chain identity verification is a new paradigm, powered by Web3, that aims to create a more secure, private, and user-centric way of managing our digital identities.